denshoproject/ddr-manual/source/admins/workstations/setup-workstation.rst

 To prepare a USB drive for the DDR,:

 First, format the drive as NTFS.
 In Windows:

 - In the Windows file explorer, find the drive icon.
 - Right-click, and choose, "Format."
 - In the dialog pop-up, make sure the "File system" is set to, "NTFS (Default)".
 - Change the "Volume label" to, "ddr-[PartnerCode]-[Number]".
 For example, "ddr-hmwf-1".
 - Choose "Quick Format", then click "Start".
 Click "OK" in the warning dialog; then "Close" when finished.

-Next, create a folder called, `ddr` on the drive.
+Next, create a folder called, "ddr" in the root directory of the drive.
+This "ddr" directory must exist for the workbench app to function!

 Configuring the VM to use the USB Drive